nickmaccarthy/Futureport82-Video-Whitescreen-Fix-Mac-Crossover/README.md

 ### Option 1: Download Pre-built App

-Download the latest release from the [Releases](https://github.com/YOUR_USERNAME/fp82-mac-fix/releases) page and open `Futureport82Fixer.app`.
+Download the latest release from the [Releases](https://github.com/YOUR_USERNAME/fp82-mac-fix/releases) page.

+**⚠️ Important**: After downloading, **move the app to your Applications folder** before running it.
+This prevents macOS from running it in a read-only location (App Translocation) which can cause issues.

+1. Open Finder and go to your Downloads folder
+2. Drag `Futureport82Fixer.app` to your Applications folder
+3. Open it from Applications

 **⚠️ Security Warning**: macOS may show a warning that the app "cannot be verified" when you first open it.
 This is normal for unsigned apps.
 To open it: